Chandore998/microservice/README.md

-Here's a template for a README file for your Node.js microservice project that uses RabbitMQ and Kafka:

----

 # Node.js Microservice with RabbitMQ and Kafka

 This repository contains a microservice built using Node.js that leverages RabbitMQ and Kafka for messaging and event streaming.
 The microservice architecture ensures scalability, reliability, and ease of maintenance, making it suitable for modern distributed systems.